 When the situation asks of it, the FCA will resort to these laws, in order to protect the rights of the consumer.

-Does the FCA Work for the Benefit of the Consumer?
+Does the FCA Work for the Benefit of the Traders?

 Essentially, the FCA actually oversees the way in which financial companies work with their customers.
 Hence, it could be said that the FCA actually works in the benefit of the consumer, focusing on promoting healthy competition in the marketplace.

-Nevertheless, considering that the FCA is actually a regulatory body, this means it doesn’t facilitate help or mediation services when it comes to issues between FCA regulated Forex brokers and customers.
+Nevertheless, considering that the FCA is actually a regulatory body, this means it doesn’t facilitate help or mediation services when it comes to issues between the brokerages that are FCA regulated and their customers.